Change of Major/Minor Procedures

 Bring any questions you have about this major.

-3. Following your meeting with the Associate Dean, you will be assigned to a Liberal Studies adviser who will guide you through the process of fully developing your proposed theme and its associated concentrations.
-Paperwork describing your proposed major will be given to you at your meeting with the Associate Dean.
+3. Following your meeting with Dr. Goulet, you will be assigned to a Liberal Studies adviser who will guide you through the process of fully developing your proposed theme and its associated concentrations.
+An application describing your proposed major will be given to you at your meeting with Dr. Goulet.
 This paperwork, with the guidance of your adviser, will need to be completed, submitted, and approved.

 You may contact the University Services Program Associate as follows: